inf21dw1g04/inf21-dw1-g04/README.md

 ## Repository organization

-_Please help reader navigate around describing how the repository is organized by providing links_
 * **Source code** is in the [src folder](src/).
 * Report chapters are in [doc folder](doc/).
 * Initial [OpenApi document](api/openapi.yaml)